 6.1.4.3 Coincident

-A coincident stereo microphone consists of two directional microphones placed at an appropriate angle at the smallest-possible spacings.
+A coincident stereo microphone consists of a directional or bi-directional microphones placed at an appropriate angle at the smallest-possible spacings.
 Therefore, sound arrives with equal delay and different level and phase at microphones.

 X/Y